 Ari Ezra Waldman

-Professor Waldman is Associate Professor and the Director of the Innovation Center for Law and Technology at NYLS.
+Ari Ezra Waldman is Associate Professor and the Director of the Innovation Center for Law and Technology at NYLS.
+He is the Founder and Director of the Tyler Clementi Institute for CyberSafety, which includes the first-of-its-kind law school pro bono clinic representing victims of online harassment.
 He holds a Ph.D. from Columbia University, a J.D. from Harvard Law School, and a B.A. from Harvard College.

-Professor Waldman believes in working with his students outside the classroom to educate the community, advocate on behalf of disadvantaged populations, and bring about real change.
-In addition to his work here at NYLS, Professor Waldman is the Privacy Expert at About.com.
-He works with NYLS students to write general-audience essays helping members of the public understand their online privacy rights.
-In addition, he is a member of the Board of Trustees of the Tyler Clementi Foundation, a nonprofit organization dedicated to educating the public about online bullying and creating a safe and secure Internet for all, and serves on the Leadership Council of Out Leadership, a group of openly gay professionals raising awareness about the role of business in advancing LGBT equality.
-Professor Waldman is eager to work with his students to advance all these causes by offering pro bono experience, publication, and other opportunities.
+Professor Waldman is a member of the Board of Trustees of the Tyler Clementi Foundation, a nonprofit organization dedicated to educating the public about online bullying and creating a safe and secure Internet for all, and serves on the Leadership Council of Out Leadership, a group of openly gay professionals raising awareness about the role of business in advancing LGBT equality.

 You can find additional information about Professor Waldman and his work at www.ariewaldman.com.
 You can also follow him on Twitter at @ariezrawaldman.